0xMordecai/docker-by-example/Docker-monitoring/cheatsheet.md

 # Resources:
 Look at Prometheus Docs : `https://prometheus.io/docs/prometheus/3.5/getting_started/`
 # Metrics to monitor
-Monitoring metrics is a complex subject, and it would depend mostly on your use case.
+Monitoring metrics is a complex subject, and it would `depend mostly on your use case`.
 However, the following are some guidelines on what kind of metrics you might want to monitor.